Skip to main content

 secure = 1 # Set to 1 if using HTTPS, else 0.

 The http_port parameter specifies the port number to use when connecting to the ClickHouse server's HTTP interface.
-This is different from default port 9000, which is used for the native TCP protocol.
+The default non-secure HTTP port for ClickHouse is 8123.
+This is different from the default port 9000, which is used for the native TCP protocol.

 2. You can pass a database connection string similar to the one used by the clickhouse-driver library.
 The credentials above will look like this: